tumurzakov/tumurzakov.github.io/_posts/2025-09-13-juport-release.md

 ---
-title: Juport (Jupyter Report System)
+title: I “Vibe-Coded” You a Management System for 100,500 Jupyter Notebooks
 tags: juport jupyter reports python
 ---

-## I “Vibe-Coded” You a Management System for 100,500 Jupyter Notebooks

 I’ll tell the story of how I solved the chaos in my Jupyter reports and built **juport (Jupyter Report System)** [GitHub link](https://github.com/tumurzakov/juport).
 I’ll also share a few thoughts on how development is changing in the era of AI assistants.

-### The Problem: 100,500 Reports and No Order
+## The Problem: 100,500 Reports and No Order

 I had accumulated a huge number of reports made in Jupyter Lab.
 Each one was a separate file with code, passwords, and all the behind-the-scenes “kitchen.”